dotbruu/easy-object-conv/readme.md

-# ⚙️ Easy Object Keys Converter
+# <center> ⚙️ Easy Object Keys Converter </center>

-Use to convert objects keys in 🐪 camel case to 🐍 snake case or underscore and in the same way as snake case to camel case.
+<center> Use to convert objects keys in 🐪 camel case to 🐍 snake case or underscore and in the same way as snake case to camel case. </center>

 ### Installation